tommac08/docsv2/sources/ci_userguide.md

 # Shippable CI User Guide

-## Connecting your GitHub and Bitbucket accounts

-If you want to use Shippable to build both GitHub and Bitbucket repositories, you can connect the two accounts in order to get a consolidated view of all your projects in one Shippable account.

-To connect your accounts, sign in with the GitHub/BitBucket account that you want to be your primary account.
-You will go through the auth flow and land on your Shippable dashboard.

-If you signed in with GitHub, you can click on the BitBucker icon on the top right of your dashboard and then follow the auth flow for Bitbucket.

-If you originally signed up with Bitbucket, you can click on the GitHub icons on the top right of your dashboard and then follow the auth flow for GitHub.

-Once your accounts are both connected to Shippable, you should see a consolidated list of orgs and projects in your account.
-You can sign in with either of your credentials after this point.

-* * * * *

-## Permissions

-We closely mimic GitHub and Bitbucket permissions for Orgs and projects.
-Anyone who has access to an organization or repository in GitHub/Bitbucket will also have access to build information and/or repository and build actions on Shippable.
-This happens automatically, so if you enable a repository in your Org on Shippable and another team member signs in, they will see the enabled repository and build history already present in their account.

-We support 2 roles -

-**Owner :** Owners have all privileges for an Org or Project.
-They can enable, run and delete projects, upgrade pricing plans, and view/run, cancel, and delete builds.

-**Collaborator :** Collaborators can enable projects and view/run builds on Shippable.
-They cannot delete enabled projects or upgrade pricing plans.

-* * * * *

-## Minions

-Minions are Docker based containers that run your builds and tests.
-You can think of them as Build VMs.
-Each minion runs one build at a time, so the more minions you have, the more concurrency you will get.

-Minions are automatically provisioned whenever a build is triggered and it will get deleted after the build finishes execution.
-We will automatically add additional minions, as appropriate, based on your subscription plan.

-Each minion starts from a base image and can be customized by specifying `before_install` scripts in the YML file.
-A minion can be configured to run any package, library, or service that your application requires.
-There are some preinstalled tools and services that you can use to customize your minions even further.

 ### Operating systems

 All our Linux minions start from a vanilla base image from the Docker